loiskilberg/FinalProject/source/03_testPrinting.rst

 #.
 Gather at least one piece of regular paper.

 #.
 File> Print> Understand all the printer settings.
 File> Print> settings: Portrait
-check borderless, click borderless SettingsL check Retain Size paper type: doesn't matter much, perhaps semi-gloss rear feed
+check borderless, click borderless Settings, check Retain Size paper type: doesn't matter much, perhaps semi-gloss cassette 1 or rear feeder
 quality: standard
 use Adobe RGB custom color settings
-Uncheck: Scale
 Check: Center Image
+Uncheck: Scale to fit media
 Print.

 #.
 Turn paper over and insert top edge first into printer.
-We like to use the rear feeder for this printer.
+We like to use either cassette 1 or the rear feeder for this printer.
+Pay attention to which side should be facing up in order to print on the blank side.

 #.
 Hide "info" layer group.
 Show "images" layer group.